 To Freeze:

-May be frozen before adding cornstarch.
+May be frozen before adding cornstarch, then the cornstarch added after thawing.
 The amount may be slightly different than the four cups you’ll get after the cornstarch is added; just divide the recipe in half and make sure to label to put the right amount of cornstarch in once thawed.
-IF freezing in a Ziploc, make sure all the air is out.
-If freezing in a hard container, leave a little space at the top, about a half an inch, for expansion.
+If freezing in a Ziploc, make sure all the air is out.
+If freezing in a hard container, leave a little space at the top, about half an inch, for expansion.
 Cover closely with plastic wrap, then lid.

 __________________________________________________